 When it comes to generating income from your program, there are a few things you can do.
 In this section, we’ll discuss a few ways you can help generate more income from your program!

-- Asking Parents for Donations – Lastly, asking parents for donations can be a great way to pad your budget a bit every season.
+Lastly, asking community members or parents for donations can be a great way to pad the budget a bit every season.
 If some of your wrestlers’ parents are passionate wrestling fans, they’d likely be more than willing to shell out a few extra dollars to help support your program.
 One way you can easily ask parents for donations is by adding an option at the bottom of your newly created registration program.
 This way, you can ask parents for donations without pushing it on them!

 While financing a wrestling program can be tough, we hope we’ve helped you discover that it’s very manageable if you stay organized and budget properly.